 - What do you recommend as the next steps if you discover a property boundary error?

-Several land survey options are available, so you want to make sure you choose the right one for your needs while staying within your budget.
-Here are answers to the most frequently asked questions to help guide the process.
+Several land survey options are available, so it’s important for a homeowner to choose the right one while staying within their budget.
+The following are the answers to the most frequently asked questions to help guide the process.

 Q. Can I do my own property survey?

-You can complete your own surveys when you measure how much space you have to build a deck or patio.
-There’s certainly no law against checking how much space you have within your own property.
-What you can’t do is measure your own property and use those findings as legal documents.
+Homeowners can complete their own surveys when they measure how much space they have to build a deck or patio.
+There’s certainly no law against a homeowner checking how much space they have within their own property.
+What isn’t allowed is measuring the property and using those findings as legal documents.
 Since property is an expensive asset, only licensed professionals can conduct legal surveys to determine legal boundaries that affect property value.
 Professional surveyors are also skilled and trained at evaluating difficult terrain for construction projects as requested by engineers and lenders.

 Q. What does a land survey include?

-It depends on the kind of land survey you choose.
+It depends on the kind of land survey.
 Most homeowners need a boundary survey that identifies the exact locations of their boundaries with a legal description.
 They’ll also include any right-of-way access or other easements.
 More extensive surveys like topography or ALTA surveys assess the terrain, ground stability, natural and manufactured features, and property rights.
-Do an online search for a “survey company near me,” and talk with a pro to find out which kind of survey best suits your needs.
+Homeowners can do an online search for a “survey company near me,” and talk with a pro to find out which kind of survey is the best fit.

 Q. Is a land survey more expensive for a bigger plot of land?